-Perhaps the worst thing you could do when a guy stops texting you is to keep texting him.
-Back off for a little bit and see if he comes around.
+Instead of harassing him, try backing off for a little bit and see if he comes around.
 You need to give him the chance to actually miss hearing from you.

 Bury yourself in work, go out with friends more often, start a new show on Netflix, actually make use of that gym membership — whatever you need to do to not think about him.
 This is the time to pay attention to the things in life that you might have put on hold while you were texting back and forth with him.

 Men and women often communicate differently.
 While I could spend all day texting with my best friend, a guy would probably get annoyed (to say the least) if I text him about every little thing I’m doing.